AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 Additionally, each vault type has its own **collateral factor** (CF) parameter.
 It dictates the minimum collateral ratio allowed for vaults of this type.
 If this ratio drops below this quantity defined by the CF (1/CF more precisely), the vault risks being liquidated.

 For example, if the CF of a vault type is at 2/3, or 150% of min collateral ratio, users need to deposit at least x1.5 more than what they want to borrow.
-In practice, this means that users wanting to borrow 1,000 agEUR need to deposit at least 1,500€ of ETH for example.
+In practice, this means that users wanting to borrow 1,000 EURA need to deposit at least 1,500€ of ETH for example.
 If the value of their ETH deposit drops, pushing their CR below 150%, they are in risk of getting liquidated.

 ### Isolated positions & debt transfer